Officer responding to shooting runs over man bleeding in the street, Ohio police say

 She has been placed on administrative leave and an Internal Affairs investigation has been launched.

-The news conference turned heated when members of Cole’s family began peppering Graf with questions, including if Rosalas was tested for alcohol or drugs in her system.
+The news conference turned heated when members of Cole’s family began peppering Graf with questions, including if Rosales was tested for alcohol or drugs in her system.

 Graf said that she had not been, because there was no indication she was under the influence.